Consumer Choice Over Shopping Baskets: Empirical Application

 To proxy for $M$, I take advantage of the frequency with which products are considered for joint purchase.
 In the economics literature, this is an approach closest to that in Atalay et al. (2023) and with roots in stochastic choice (e.g. Manzini, Mariotti, and Ülkü, 2019).
 The proxy itself is drawn from Tian et al. (2021), who approach the matter of cross-price effect estimation from a network science perspective.
 The authors use point-of-sale data and estimate complementarity and substitution relationships by the frequency with which goods are jointly purchased, relative to what would otherwise be expected.\\

-A modified approach to that used in Tian et al. (2021) follows.\footnote{To validate their results, the authors utilise a dataset of flavour compounds in ingredients and a dataset of recipes to compute the relative number of shared flavour compounds between pairs of products.
-They find that pairs assessed to be substitutes have a significantly higher probability of sharing all their flavour compounds and a lower probability of appearing in the same recipes compared to all product pairs.
-Conversely, they observe that complementary pairs have a significantly higher probability of sharing no flavour compounds and a higher probability of appearing in more of the same recipes.
-Joint recipe presence and shared flavour compounds are found to yield approximately the same complement and substitute role assignments as those derived from the sales data.} Complements are defined as goods jointly purchased more often than expected, with the degree correlated to the extent of this.
+A modified approach to that used in Tian et al. (2021) follows.
+Complements are defined as goods jointly purchased more often than expected, with the degree correlated to the extent of this.
 Substitutes are goods that both share the same complements and are jointly purchased less often than expected, with the degree measured similarly.
-The sales data is converted into a product-transactions matrix $S$ with every (row) good matched to every (column) transaction it appears in.
+The sales data is converted into a product-transactions matrix $B$ with every (row) good matched to every (column) transaction it appears in.
 Note that "transactions" by Tian et al. (2021) refers to non-unique "baskets".
 Earlier we have expressed the size of the set of all unique baskets as $J$; let us set $T$ as the total number of observed transactions.
-From matrix $S$, I compute two similarity measures.\\
+From the product-transactions matrix $B$, I compute two similarity measures.\\

-The first similarity matrix – equivalent to the \textit{original measure} in Tian et al. (2021) - represents how similar the purchase patterns are between two products, yielding a measure of complementarity:
+The first similarity matrix - equivalent to the \textit{original measure} in Tian et al. (2021) - represents how similar the purchase patterns are between two products, yielding a measure of complementarity:

 The term $\cos(\theta_c)$ is a matrix whose elements are defined as, for a pair of goods $a,b\in \mathcal{K}$: